Our experts answer your questions with a smile

 01 76 40 35 38

-What new technologies are available for electric car batteries?
+What are the new technologies for electric car batteries?

 Electric car batteries have evolved significantly in recent years, with major innovations improving their performance and durability.
-Here's an overview of the latest technologies:
+Here's a look at some of the cutting-edge technologies:

 Advanced Lithium-Ion Batteries

-Lithium-ion batteries are still the standard for electric vehicles, but they have benefited from several improvements:
+Lithium-ion batteries are still the standard for electric vehicles, but they have benefited from a number of improvements:

-- Improved energy density: Modern batteries offer higher energy density, enabling longer distances to be covered on a single charge.
-Energy density has increased by 5-8% per year, with recent models reaching 300 Wh/kg (Beev).
+- Improved Energy Density Modern batteries offer a higher energy density, enabling longer distances to be covered on a single charge.
+Energy density has increased by 5 to 8 % per year, with recent models reaching 300 Wh/kg.
+(Beev).

-- Thermal Management: More sophisticated thermal management systems extend battery life by maintaining optimal temperatures, thus reducing thermal degradation.
+- Thermal Management : More sophisticated thermal management systems extend the life of the battery by maintaining optimum temperatures, thereby reducing heat degradation.

 Solid state batteries

-- Enhanced safety: they eliminate the risk of fire associated with lithium-ion batteries, thanks to the absence of flammable liquid electrolyte.
+- Increased safety They eliminate the risk of fire associated with lithium-ion batteries thanks to the absence of flammable liquid electrolyte.

-- Superior capacity: these batteries offer an energy density that can exceed 500 Wh/kg, enabling a considerable increase in vehiclerange.
+- Superior capacity These batteries offer an energy density that can exceed 500 Wh/kg, making it possible to considerably increase the energy consumption of the batteries.autonomy vehicles .

 Recycling Technologies